testjavascript/nodejs-integration-tests-best-practices/index.md

 });
 ```

-## 👽 The 'mystery exception visitor' test - when an uncaught exception meets our code
+## 👽 The 'unexpected visitor' test - when an uncaught exception meets our code

 **👉What & why -** A typical error flow test falsely assumes two conditions: A valid error object was thrown, and it was caught.
 Neither is guaranteed, let's focus on the 2nd assumption: it's common for certain errors to left uncaught.
 The error might get thrown before your framework error handler is ready, some npm libraries can throw surprisingly from different stacks using timer functions, or you just forget to set someEventEmitter.on('error', ...).
 To name a few examples.
-These errors will find their way to the global process.on('uncaughtexception') handler, **hopefully if your code subscribed**.
+These errors will find their way to the global process.on('uncaughtException') handler, **hopefully if your code subscribed**.
 How do you simulate this scenario in a test? naively you may locate a code area that is not wrapped with try-catch and stub it to throw during the test.
 But here's a catch22: if you are familiar with such area - you are likely to fix it and ensure its errors are caught.
 What do we do then? we can bring to our benefit the fact the JavaScript is borderless, if some object can emit an event, we as its subscribers can make it emit this event ourselves, here's an example:

 researches says that, rejection

-Naive, better, enrich (so what, sexy visuals, link (social proof), numbers, advanced)

 **📝 Code**